William Worcester: Writings

 Worcester made several journeys through England, and his notes (now known as his "Itineraries") contain much information.
 His survey of Bristol, which he appears to have devised as a self-contained work, is particularly detailed, and of great value to historians and antiquaries.
-Portions of his notes were printed by James Nasmith in 1778; and the description of Bristol was published by James Dallaway under the title William Wyrcestre Redivivus in 1823, and reprinted in his Antiquities of Bristowe in 1834.
+Portions of his notes were printed by James Nasmith in 1778; and his 1480 survey of Bristol was used by James Dallaway in William Wyrcestre Redivivus (William Worcester Reborn) in 1823.
+In 1834 Dallaway published Worcester's full itinerary of Bristol in Antiquities of Bristowe.
 Modern scholarly editions and translations have been published as the Itineraries of William Worcestre in 1969, edited by John Harvey; and as The Topography of Medieval Bristol in 2000, edited by Frances Neale.

 The Boke of Noblesse, written some time in the 1450s, was produced in the wake of disastrous English losses in France and was later revised with the apparent intention of encouraging King Edward IV to renew his claim on the French throne.

-Worcester also wrote Annales rerum Anglicarum, a work of some value for the history of England under Henry VI.
+Worcester was formerly thought to have written Annales rerum Anglicarum, a work of some value for the history of England under Henry VI.
 This was published by Thomas Hearne in 1728, and by Joseph Stevenson for the Rolls Series with his Letters and Papers illustrative of the Wars of the English in France during the Reign of Henry VI (1864).
 Stevenson also printed here collections of papers made by Worcester respecting the wars of the English in France and Normandy.
+In an essay published in 1957, K. B. McFarlane showed that Worcester only contributed two paragraphs to the Annales and that the rest of the work was put together by Hearne.

 Worcester's other writings include the last Acta domini Johannis Fastolf.
 See the Paston Letters edited by James Gairdner (1904); and F. A. Gasquet, An Old English Bible and other Essays (1897).